 Goodwill represents the excess of the cost of an acquisition over the fair value of the net assets acquired.
 Intangible assets (exclusive of patents), arose primarily from acquisitions, and primarily consist of customer relationships, trademarks, licenses, and website and database content.
 Finite-lived intangible assets are amortized according to their estimated useful lives, which range from 4 to 15 years.
-Patents represent capitalized legal costs incurred in pursuing patent applications.
-When such applications result in an issued patent, the related capitalized costs, if any, are amortized over a ten year period or the life of the patent, whichever is shorter, using the straight-line method.
-The Company reviews its issued patents and pending patent applications, and if it determines to abandon a patent application or that an issued patent no longer has economic value, the unamortized balance in deferred patent costs relating to that patent is immediately expensed.

 The Company tests goodwill annually as of the first day of the fourth quarter, or more frequently if indicators of potential impairment exist.
 In assessing goodwill for impairment, the Company has the option to first perform a qualitative assessment to determine whether the existence of events or circumstances leads to a determination that it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
-If the Company determines that it is not more likely than not that the fair value of a reporting unit is less than its carrying amount.
 If the Company determines that it is not more likely than not that the fair value of a reporting unit is less than its carrying amount, the Company is not required to perform any additional tests in assessing goodwill for impairment.
 However, if the Company concludes otherwise or elects not to perform the qualitative assessment, then it identifies the reporting units and compares the fair value of each of these reporting units to their respective carrying amount.
 If the carrying amount of the reporting unit is less than its fair value, no impairment exists.
 If the carrying amount of the reporting unit is higher than its fair value, the impairment charge is the amount by which the carrying amount exceeds its fair value, not to exceed the total amount of goodwill allocated to the reporting unit.
+The Company performed a quantitative assessment in 2022, 2021 and 2020, and concluded there were no goodwill impairments.
+The goodwill is held in the Clinical Labs reporting unit, which in 2022 had income before taxes of \$839.
+In 2022, we estimated the fair value of this reporting unit by determining the multiple of enterprise value to revenues for a peer group of clinical reference labs, discounted that multiple, and applied it to our reporting unit's annualized revenues.
+The resulting estimate of the fair value of the reporting unit exceeded the carrying amount of the reporting unit by approximately \$55,000, well in excess of the unit's goodwill.